Medabots Infinity

-Medabots Infinity is a role-playing video game developed and published in 2003 by Natsume.
-The game is based on the Medabots series.
+Medabots Infinity, known in Japan as Medarot Brave (メダロットBRAVE, Medarotto Brave), is a 2003 role-playing video game developed by Natsume Co., Ltd. The game is based on the Medabots series.
 It is the sequel to Medabots.

 Hooking up to the Metabee and Rokusho Game Boy Advance games allows for secret unlockable medabots: Arcbeetle (Metabee) and Mega-Emperor (Rokusho).
 While the GBA link option is inaccessible in the EU version, there's a screenshot of it in the game's EU instruction manual.

-Several characters from the anime make appearances in this game.

 Plot

 Some of Riverview City's kids have apparently gone missing.
 The Rubberobo Gang may be responsible, so it's up to Ikki to stop them again.

 Gameplay

 The game is divided into an overworld and stages, in which there are arenas, viewed from a 3D perspective.
 There are two types of missions in arenas the player must do to complete a stage: Robattling all the enemies or a Robattle one on one.